eventide-project/entity-projection-fixtures/README.md

 ## Projection Fixture

-The `EntityProjection::Fixtures::Projection` fixture tests the projection of an event onto an entity.
-It tests that the attributes of event are copied to the entity.
-The attributes tested can be limited to a subset of attributes by specifying a list of attribute names, and a map can be provided to compare different attributes to each other.
-The projection fixture also allows the testing of time values copied from an event in serialized text format to an entity object's natural time values.
+The `EntityProjection::Fixtures::Projection` fixture tests the projection of events onto an entity.
+It tests that the attributes of an event are copied to the entity.
+The attributes tested can be limited to a subset of attributes by specifying a list of attribute names.
+A map can be provided to compare attributes that have a different name on the source event than on the entity.
+The projection fixture also allows the testing of values copied from an event that are transformed before being assigned to an entity's attributes.
+The copy-and-transform assertion can also accept a map to test the transformation between attributes that have a different name on the source event than on the entity.

 ``` ruby
 class SomeEntity